Tech-Applywizz-git-account/gmail-render/README.md

    - **Process Stored Emails** - Manually trigger AI processing of stored emails

 6. Use the "Logout" button to sign out

+## Security Best Practices

+- Never commit `.env` files or actual credentials to version control
+- The `.gitignore` file is configured to exclude `.env` files
+- Always use strong, unique passwords for all services
+- Regularly rotate your API keys and credentials
+- Use HTTPS in production environments
+- Change the Flask secret key in production

+## Deployment

+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions on deploying this application to Vercel and setting up GitHub secrets.

 ## Job Application Tracking System